vcms-io/solidis/README.md

 ## License

 Licensed under the MIT.
-See [LICENSE](/LICENSE) for more informations.
+See [LICENSE](/LICENSE) for more information.